“So who did your psychic paper say you were in order

 some sound-proofing when I first got it.
 But I’ve lived in it for

 centuries now.
 I got used to the sound.
-Feels wrong for me when I don’t
+It feels wrong for me when I don’t

 hear it.”
 Then he became interested in something on the navigation